wilhelm-murdoch/gost/README.md

 You can find usage documentation with the following command:

 ```
-$: gost --help
-Usage of gost:
-    Creates Gists from the command line.
+Gost - A simple command line utility for easily creating Gists for Github

+Usage:
+ gost (--file=<file> | --clip) [--name=<name>] [--description=<description>] [--token=<token>] [--public]
+ gost (--help | --version)

 Options:
-  -t   --token=        Optional Github API authentication token.
+  -t --token=<token>             Optional Github API authentication token.
 If excluded, your Gist will be created anonymously.
-  -f   --file=         Create a Gist from this file.
+  -f --file=<file>               Create a Gist from file.
-  -n   --name=         Optional name of your new Gist.
+  -n --name=<name>               Optional name for your new Gist.
-  -d   --description=  Optional description of your new Gist.
+  -d --description=<description> Optional description for your new Gist.
-  -P   --public        Make this Gist public.
+  -c --clip                      Create a Gist from the contents of your clipboard.
-  -p   --private       Make this Gist private. (default)
+  -p --public                    Make this Gist public [default: false].
-       --help          Show usage message.
+  -h --help                      Will display this help screen.
+  -v --version                   Displays the current version of Gost.
 ```

 ### Examples